-Richard and I recently did a live webcast and one of the great questions we were asked was this: “What are you doing differently in this marriage to nurture your relationship?”
+My husband, Richard, and I did a live webcast a while ago, and one of the great questions we were asked was this: “What are you doing differently in this marriage to nurture your relationship?”
+So, here you go.

 Weekly Bible reading and devotional.